-Apple File System (APFS) for macOS was officially released in High Sierra, September 2017, and it still is a hot topic.
-This article is only meant to provide a short answer to a popular question.
+Apple File System (APFS) for macOS was officially released in High Sierra, September 2017, and it still is a popular topic.
+This article is only meant to provide a short answer to a common question.
 We highly recommend that forensic examiners attend the Apple Forensic Investigations course to learn in more depth how to acquire and examine APFS.

 When booting to MacQuisition attached directly to a Mac with single disk (non-Fusion), disk0 is usually the physical disk and disk1 is the APFS container.

 In the example image above, BlackLight can support processing an image of disk0 or an image of disk1.
 However, we typically recommend for non-T2 chip, single disk APFS, to image the entire physical disk (disk0).
 Below are the reasons why: